-Step Action 1 Determine the reduction to the income-tested component of Group 2 School Fees Allowance: a.
-Calculate the reduction for parental income using Chapter 58: Parental Income Test and Limits.
-Determine the 'pooled parental reduction amount' using the amount obtained at Step 7 of 58.6. b.
-Take the annual amount of the 'pooled parental reduction amount' away from the full amount of means-tested component of Group 2 School Fees Allowance .
+Step Action 1 Determine the reduction to the income-tested component of Group 2 School Fees Allowance: m.
+Calculate the reduction for parental income (58.0.2) using Chapter 58: Parental Income Test and Limits . n.
+Take the annual amount of the reduction for parental income away from the full amount of means-tested component of Group 2 School Fees Allowance .
 2 Add this amount from Step 1b to the annual income-test free component of Group 2 School Fees Allowance.
 The total is the potentially available Annual Group 2 School Fees Allowance Entitlement .
 3 The annual rate of Group 2 School Fees Allowance payable for the student is whichever is the lower of the annual tuition fees charged by the school; or potentially available annual Group 2 School Fees Allowance entitlement.
 If the annual tuition fees charged by the school are less than the student's potentially available annual Group 2 School Fees Allowance entitlement , go to Step 4 .
 4 The unused amount from the potential Group 2 School Fees Allowance entitlement may be transferred to meet outstanding boarding fees where the boarding fees charged by the boarding school/hostel exceed the student's combined annual entitlement of Living Allowance, Rent Assistance, Remote Area Allowance and Pharmaceutical Allowance (refer to Chapter 85 - School Fees Allowance .
 If there are no outstanding boarding fees, the unused amount from the potentially available Group 2 School Fees Allowance entitlement is disregarded.